advice for pets suffering from seasonal allergies

 Atopy is often accompanied by bacterial or fungal (or sometimes both!) infections that need to be treated in order to stop the clinical signs.
 Your veterinarian should test the skin for these organisms and start oral or topical treatment against these infections.
 Unfortunately, atopic dogs are prone to skin infections, so they often recur as soon as the medications are discontinued.
 Frequent rechecks are necessary to stay on top of chronic skin conditions, and having Petplan pet insurance, which covers chronic conditions for life, can help make sure your pet gets the treatment he needs.

-There are so many different possible treatments for atopy, but unfortunately none are 100% effective for every dog.
+There are many different possible treatments for atopy, but unfortunately none are 100% effective for every dog.
 Some of the most common include:

 • Frequent bathing (1-2x a week) removes the allergen from the skin.
 Some shampoos contain antibacterial and antifungal agents to help control infection.